Crisis in Ondo community over upgrade of monarch – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-Crisis broke out at the weekend in Aboto, a community in Ilaje Local Government Area of Ondo State over the upgrade of Chief Behiah Idiogbe to the status of Alaboto of Aboto by the state government.
+Youths of Aboto, a community in Ilaje Local Government Area of Ondo State, at the weekend, protested the upgrade of Behiah Idiogbe to the status of Alaboto of Aboto by the state government.

-Some youths in the town had earlier protested against the elevation of Idiogbe to the status of a traditional ruler.
+The youths, who had earlier protested the elevation of Idiogbe, alleged that the traditional ruler is not a bonafide indigene of the town and threatened to break the bridge linking the community to other parts of the state if the decision is not reversed by the state government.

-The protesters alleged that the traditional ruler is not a bonafide indigene of the town and threatened to break the bridge linking the community to other parts of the state if the decision is not reversed by the state government.
+The State Executive Council (SEC) had effected the upgrading of Idiogbe from Oloja of Aboto to the position of Alaboto of Aboto at its meeting last Thursday.

-The State Executive Council had effected the upgrading of Chief Idiogbe from Oloja of Aboto to the position of Alaboto of Aboto at its meeting held on Thursday.
+Commissioner for Information and Orientation, Donald Ojogo, said SEC approved the request for the upgrade 12 years ago but was not effected until the state government took the decision.

-The Commissioner for Information and Orientation, Mr Donald Ojogo, said the request for the upgrade had been approved by the State Executive Council 12 years ago but was not effected until the state government took the decision.
+Ojogo said: “The process is what we met on ground and government felt justice must be served.
+It is not a fresh process.
+SEC gave approval for Alaboto’s elevation since 2007, but was not effected by previous administration.”

 It was learnt that the announcement spur crisis in the town as houses, cars and other valuables were burnt during a violent protest by some aggrieved members of the community.

-Counsel to Aboto community, Mr Idowu Mafimisebi, who confirmed the breakdown of law and order said the former administration of Governor Olusegun Agagu had in 2007 erroneously announced the approval of Idiogbe as the Alaboto which led to a bloody crises leading to the death of some persons and burning of houses in the community.
+Counsel to Aboto community, Idowu Mafimisebi, who confirmed the breakdown of law and order, said the former administration of Governor Olusegun Agagu had, in 2007, erroneously announced the approval of Idiogbe as the Alaboto which led to a bloody crisis leading to the death of some persons and burning of houses in the community.

 He appealed to the state government to call its foot soldiers to order and allow peace to reign in Aboto community.